remyxai/FFMPerative/README.md

 ## Features

 ### Python Usage

-Import the library and pass your prompt to `ffmp`.
+You can also use FFMPerative in your Python projects.
+Simply import the library and pass your command as a string to `ffmp`.

 ```python
 from ffmperative import ffmp